Welcome to the Miracle League!

 - Give a great big “GOOOOOO (Team Name)”

 - Reminder that Buddies are there for three reasons.

 - Safety and protection of the Miracle League Player

 - Assist the Miracle League Player, but only as needed encouragement

 - A scholarship fund is available for players who are not able to pay the registration fee.
-Scholarship application must be received and approved before player can play.
+Scholarship applications must be received and approved before a player can play.

 *The Miracle League of Dane County’s number one priority is to maintain a safe and fun environment for all our players, volunteers, coaches, visitors, and league management.
 We have a “ZERO TOLERANCE” policy when it comes to profanity, threatening or abusive behavior, and violence of any kind.
 Recurrent incidents from the same individual may result in them being permanently banned from participating in the league.*

-With regard to our players: We in management completely understand that underlying medical conditions may result in some of our players having more difficulty than others managing their frustrations.
-If a player becomes aggressive or frustrated to the point it interferes with game play or with the safety of others, parents will be asked to remove their child from the field until such time it is safe for them to resume play.
+With regard to our players: We in management completely understand that underlying medical conditions may result in some of our players having more difficulty than others in managing their frustrations.
+If a player becomes aggressive or frustrated to the point it interferes with gameplay or with the safety of others, parents will be asked to remove their child from the field until such time it is safe for them to resume play.
 If aggressive behavior persists once the player returns to the field, he or she will be removed for the remainder of the game.
 Although we may sympathize with both you and your child, we still must consider the safety of all other participants on the field when making these decisions.
 We appreciate your understanding.